TBau23/messageAI/planning/mvp-implementation-plan.md

 - [ ] Conflict resolution (use Firestore as source of truth)

 **Technical Notes**:
+- Use Firestore's built-in offline persistence instead of manual SQLite implementation - we will migrate to SQLite later for performance optimization when needed.
+- Do we need peristentLocalCache from firestore?
 - Save to SQLite first, then to Firestore
 - On app restart, check for unsent messages and retry
 - Use unique localId for optimistic updates